davidkuster/hibernate-metrics/README.md

 'logSqlToConsole' = whether the SQL will be logged to the console as the normal DataSource logSql=true setting operates.
 Note that this should probably be set to false for production environments (?)...

+##Application Integration

+It's necessary to include the metrics display in your application's user interface...

 Put this somewhere in the UI, typically in a footer or header...

     <hibernateMetrics:devEnvControl/>